yimusad/yimusad/README.md

 <!--⚡ Fun fact: ... -->

-🔭 I’m currently working as ...
+👩🏽‍💻 I’m currently working as ...
-  - a Research & Developement Intern @ iPipline
   - a Teaching Assistant for the College of Computing & Informatics @ Drexel University
   - a Peer Mentor for the College of Computing & Informatics @ Drexel University

+🔭 In the past, I've worked as ...
+  - an R&D Software Engineering Intern @ iPipline
+  - an International Student Ambassador @ Shoreline Community College

 🌱 I’m currently learning...
   - swift by building my first fullstack iOS application w/ CodePath
   - data structures fundementals w/ Meta through ABCS
-  - web development fundementals by creating a fully responsive & intercative website w/ CodePath
+  - web development fundamentals by creating a fully responsive & interactive website w/ CodePath

  📫 How to reach me:
  - LinkedIn: yara-musad